 Delegates entered final negotiations and began drafting a joint communique.
 A final plenary was then held where teams voted to affirm the final communique, thus concluding negotiations with a consensus.
 The event closed with final remarks and a presentation of certificates to all participants.

-To find out more information about our Open Trade Asia Negotiation Simulation programs, please click here.
+Find out more information about our Open Trade Asia Negotiation Simulation programs.